IntelSoftware/SYCL_101/03_Modern/7_lambdas.rst

 Lambda body
 ===========

 As the lambda expression is the same as the ordinary function, its body can contain anything that's allowed in a function body.
 This means that a lambda body, similar to a function body, can access the following:

-* captured variables from the enclosing scope
+* Captured variables from the enclosing scope
-* parameter
+* Parameter
-* locally declared variables
+* Locally declared variables
-* class data members (when lambda is declared inside a class and :code:`this` is captured)
+* Class data members (when lambda is declared inside a class and :code:`this` is captured)
-* variables with static storage duration (like global variables)
+* Variables with static storage duration (like global variables)

 Let's look at the code example.
 We would like to print the elements of the declared vector together with information that includes whether the number is even or odd.
 The vector declaration is as follows:

 .. code-block:: cpp